 almost the present.

-WE are still here, we published No 41 in October 2002 and we published
+WE ploughed on and published No 41 in October 2002 and we published

 No 42 in March 2003.
 That includes some previously unpublished photos of